What is the role of a foster parent?

 Who can become a foster parent?

-Many people think you have to be married or own your own home, but that is not the case.
-As long as your housing and income are stable and meet licensure standards, and there is room in your home and heart for more family members, you could potentially become a foster parent.
+Many people think you must be married or own your own home, but that is not the case.
+If your housing and income are stable and meet licensure standards, and there is room in your home and heart for more family members, you could potentially become a foster parent.

 In Missouri, you must: